8 Steps To Prepare Your Dog For Spring

 While it was cold and we hunkered down inside, our pups may have developed a few bad behaviors.
 If this is the case, then consider enrolling in a dog training class.

-Think of it as going back to school.
-It will help to refocus your dog, get you among other like-minded dog lovers, and kick off your spring on the right dog paw, so to speak.
-If your dog is high-energy, or you want to try something new, you can even look into agility classes.
-It will keep your dog‘s mind active while giving your dog and you a new bonding activity.
+If your dog is high-energy, you may want to try something new, such as agility classes.
+It will keep your dog‘s mind active while giving you and your dog a new bonding activity.
 There are many positive reinforcement dog trainers available, some will even come to your home.

 How does preparing your dog for spring save money?